wp-plugins/thumbnail-grid/readme.txt

 == Frequently Asked Questions ==
 - How do I control the number of thumbnails that appear? - This plugin is not designed to show several pages of thumbnails, rather it is designed to allow you to embed thumbnails into any page or to display a subset of thumbnails on a page.
-To show more thumbnails on a page than the default value Blog pages show at most, use a fixed value for posts_per_page or try setting the posts_per_page value to ’999′.
+To show more thumbnails on a page than the default value "Blog pages show at most" (See the second screenshot on the screenshot tab), use a fixed value for posts_per_page or try setting the posts_per_page value to ’999′.

 -I can't add a thumbnail to my posts.-
 Your theme must be enabled for post thumbnails.